lm3nitro/Projects/Red Team/Atomic Red Team_Win.md

 Invoke-AtomicTest T1055 -ShowDetailsBrief

 Here we see all the tests that matches the t1055

 <img width="601" alt="Screenshot 2024-04-28 at 9 16 33 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/ab6ea997-e442-4d11-bb69-0ec9bd44fe29">

-We will want to specify a test to see the exact details. in this case I chose T1055-5:
+We will want to specify a test to see the exact details.
+In this case I chose T1055-5:
 ```
 Invoke-AtomicTest T1055-5 -ShowDetails
 ```